Welcome to RaceonE85.com

 Click here to see video of this conversion making passes.

-Ladies and gentleman I am proud to introduce you to the Brown County Dragway 2008 Sportsman Bracket Points Champion for 2008 - Brad Davis.
-Brad is a dedicated racer that was brave enough to try something new after the half way point of the season while locked in a favorable position in points to become the track champion at Brown County Dragway in Indiana.
+Ladies and gentleman I am proud to introduce you to the Brown County Dragway 2008 and 2009 Sportsman Bracket Points Champion for 2008 - Brad Davis.
+Brad is a dedicated racer that was brave enough to try something new last year after the half way point of the season while locked in a favorable position in points to become the track champion at Brown County Dragway in Indiana.
 That something new was to switch the fuel he raced on to E85.
 Brad called me up and we talked a little about his combinations.
 He bought a conversion kit and some E85 from a local station and headed to the track not knowing exactly what would transpire.
 After some minor tuning the wins started rolling in.
 Make no mistake about it Brad is an accomplished racer in his own right but now he had a car he could count on to run the number time and time again.
 All Brad had to worry about now was cutting the light which he had already mastered.
 I would get updates from Brad each week and each week he would tell me how he would just go up there and do his job because he knew the car would do it's job.
-I am very proud to say Brad Davis was running a RaceonE85.com conversion kit to close out his championship season and even prouder to call Brad a new friend.
-GREAT JOB Brad and good luck defending your title in 2009.
+I am very proud to say Brad Davis was running a RaceonE85.com conversion kit to close out his championship seasons and even prouder to call Brad a new friend.
+GREAT JOB Brad and good luck defending your back to back titles in 2010.
 Race on E85 will be behind you every step of the way.

 Brad Davis